-Students in both tracks take assessed qualitative and quantitative research methodology modules, and both tracks write a 12,000 word dissertation which will be undertaken independently under the supervision of a member of faculty tutor with relevant expertise.
+Students in both tracks take assessed qualitative and quantitative research methodology modules, and both tracks write a dissertation which will be undertaken independently under the supervision of a member of faculty tutor with relevant expertise.
 Preparation for the dissertation will take place through the Research Methods course and relevant optional papers and submitted by the beginning of September.
 Fieldwork for the dissertation is not required, but it is not discouraged for those students able to carry it out.

-Optional papers will be examined through take-home essays at the end of each term.
+Optional papers will be examined through essays at the end of each term.

 The language paper for the language track will be examined by a timed examination at the end of Trinity term.